jpvasconcelos-m/easedesk/README.md

 - Submit pull requests to collaborate on the development process.
 - Share your thoughts and suggestions to help shape the project.

-Your participation is instrumental in the continuous growth and improvement of the EaseDesk Ticket System.
+Your participation is instrumental in the continuous growth and improvement of the EaseDesk.

 ## How to Run the Project